yannTrm/yannTrm/README.md

 ## About Me

-I am a student at an engineering school in Paris, pursuing a double degree at Paris-Saclay University, x ESME Sudria, specializing in Master's in Artificial Intelligence.
-I am passionate about AI, machine learning, and software development, and I am always eager to explore new exciting projects.
+I am a recent graduate from Paris-Saclay University and ESME Sudria, where I flourished in the field of Artificial Intelligence, particularly focusing on Computer Vision.
+My journey doesn't end with my formal education; fueled by curiosity, I am constantly seeking opportunities to expand my knowledge.
+Every day, I delve into AI research to deepen my understanding and stay at the forefront of advancements in the field.

 - 🔭 Currently, I'm working on projects related to deep learning and crypto-currencies.
 - 🌱 I'm continually learning new technologies and deepening my knowledge in AI and programming.